corda/corda/docs/source/threat-model/corda-threat-model.md

 </td>
 <td>

-Attacker attempts to initiate a transaction they are not entitled to perform
+Attacker attempts to initiate a flow that they are not entitled to perform

+ **Impact**

+Flows could be initiated without knowing the identity of the client.

 </td>
 <td>

+RPC clients must authenticate to the Node using credentials passed over TLS.
+It is therefore not possible for an RPC client to perform actions without first proving their identity.

-All interactions with an RPC user are logged by the node.
+All interactions with an RPC user are also logged by the node.
+An attacker's identity and actions will be recorded and cannot be repudiated.

 </td></tr>
 <tr>